bitttttten/jest-transformer-mdx/README.md

 #### transform

-This is a callback that is passed the output from parsing the md file by mdx-js.
-This callback runs before the code gets passed into babel.
+This is a callback that is passed the output as a string from parsing the raw md by mdx-js.
+This will run before the code gets passed into babel.
 By default, this is where we inject the import for the mdx pragma.

+### Example

+[This jest config](./jest.config.suite-b.js), and [this jest-transformer-mdx](./jest-transformer-mdx.suite-b.js) illustrate how to setup the transform for preact.

 ## Credits